 Hiring a few experts in data security is essential.
 You’ll require someone who understands how to make your product comply with regulations and not lose profit while doing so.

-This will be especially important when Google finally removes third-party cookie support.
+This would be even more important if Google didn't back down on cookie removal, but hey, you never know what happens tomorrow.
 It’s easy to predict dozens of changes in data security protocols once this happens.

 What Are the Examples of Data Management Platforms?